 Diabetes is a chronic metabolic disorder that afflicts over 18 million people in the United States, close to two million of whom have its most severe form, type 1 diabetes (also known as childhood, juvenile or insulin-dependant diabetes).

 Type 1 diabetes appears suddenly, but the start of the illness can usually be detected with blood tests years prior to onset.
 In type 1 diabetes the pancreas ceases to manufacture insulin, a hormone essential for our bodies to convert the food we eat into energy.
-Victims of type 1 diabetes MUST take multiple daily injections of insulin just to stay alive.
+People with type 1 diabetes MUST take multiple daily injections of insulin just to stay alive.
 But insulin is not a cure.

 In type 2 diabetes, the pancreas is still able to manufacture insulin and treatment usually consists of oral medications and a strict diet.

 Diabetes is the fifth leading cause of death by disease in the United States.
 The risk for death is twice that of people without the disease.
 In the year 2000 diabetes contributed to over 213,000 deaths.